CogStack/CogStack-NiFi/security/README.md

 # Users and roles in ElasticSearch

+**IMPORTANT: please remember to change the default passwords for the users before running this in production.**

 ## Setting up ElasticSearch
+On the first run, one should change the default `admin` and `kibanaserver` passwords as specified in the [OpenDistro documentation](https://opendistro.github.io/for-elasticsearch-docs/docs/install/docker-security/).
+To do so, one should:
+- run the script `generate_es_internal_passwords.sh` to generate hashes,
+- modify the `internal_users.yml` file with the generated hashes,
+- restart the stack, but with using `docker-compose down -v` to remove the volumes.

+Following, one should modify the default passwords for the other build-in users (`logstash`, `kibanaro`, `readall`, `snapshotrestore`) and to create new users, as specified below.
 The script `create_es_users.sh` creates and sets up users and roles in ElasticSearch cluster.
-Alternatively, when SSL is not used `create_es_users_insecure.sh` handles this.
+Alternatively, when SSL is not used -- `create_es_users_insecure.sh` handles this.

-**IMPORTANT: please remember to change the default passwords of the users created before running this in production.**

-## Roles
+## New roles
 The available roles will be created:
 - `ingest` - used for data ingestion, only `cogstack_*` and `nifi_*` indices can be used,
-- `cogstack_accesss` - used for read-only access to the data.
+- `cogstack_accesss` - used for read-only access to the data only from `cogstack_*` and `nifi_*` indices.

-## Users
+## New users
 The following users will be created:
 - `cogstack_pipeline` - uses `ingest` role,
 - `nifi` - uses `ingest` role,